Local uniqueness of the Black String with small circle size: Metric analysis

 Because $ $ is in the kernel of the elliptic operator $\mathscr{L}$, we have that $\psi$ and $u$ are smooth by elliptic regularity.
 Thus, we can take the $z$-derivative of the previous equation.
 Multiplying the result by $\psi_z$ gives:

 Integrating w.r.t. to $r$ and $z$, and integrating by parts gives the following:

-Here we used the fact that $\psi$ and $u$ have zero boundary data, so the boundary terms appearing due to integration by parts vanish.
+Here we used the fact that $\psi$ has zero boundary data, so the boundary terms appearing due to integration by parts vanish.
 Now pulling out the minimum of $F$ and the maximum of $G$ yields:

 where we used the definition of $\tilde\nabla^2$ and the new notation $\tilde\nabla^2_R= \frac{ \partial_r+ r\partial_{rr}}{4 r}$ in the first step, and we dropped the term with $r$-derivatives since it is positive in the second step.
 Pulling out the minimum of $G$ and integrating by parts yields \be 0 \geq F_{min} G_{min} \int dr \, dz \, r\, \frac{1}{4}\psi_{zzr}^2+F_{min} G_{min}^2 \int dr \,dz \,r\,\psi_{zzz}^2 - 4 G_{max}\int dr \, dz \, r\,\,\psi_{zz}^2 . \ee Dropping once again the positive terms, we are left with \be 0>F_{min} G_{min}^2 \int dr \,dz \,r\,\psi_{zzz}^2 - 4 G_{max}\int dr \, dz \, r\,\,\psi_{zz}^2 . \ee Writing $\psi=\sum_{n\neq0} \psi_n(r) e^{i2\pi nz/L}$ and integrating over $z$ we obtain